heutelbeck/sapl-server/sapl-server-ce/README.md

 > #### Note: Building a Docker Image
 >
 > To build the docker image of the server application locally, you need to have docker installed on the build machine.
 > The image build is triggered by activating the docker maven profile of the project.
-This should result with the image installed in your local docker repository.
+This should result in the image being installed in your local docker repository.
 Example:
 >
 > ```shell
 > mvn clean install -P docker,production,mariadb,!h2